openbmc/openbmc/poky/documentation/ref-manual/devtool-reference.rst

    $ devtool add jackson /home/user/sources/jackson

-If you add a recipe and the workspace layer does not exist, the command creates the layer and populates it as described in "`The Workspace Layer Structure <#devtool-the-workspace-layer-structure>`__" section.
+If you add a recipe and the workspace layer does not exist, the command creates the layer and populates it as described in ":ref:`devtool-the-workspace-layer-structure`" section.

 Running ``devtool add`` when the workspace layer exists causes the tool to add the recipe, append files, and source files into the existing